Victor-Palha/AshChat/docs/installation.md

 ## Docker Installation
 If you want to run the project using Docker, you can use the Dockerfile and docker-compose.yml files provided in the project.
 To run the project using Docker, follow these steps:

 1. Create the `.env` file in the root directory of each service and add the necessary environment variables.
-Refer to `.env.example` for the required variables for the _auth service_, _email service_ and _chat service_.
+Refer to `.env.example` for the required variables for the _email service_, _chat service_ and _translate service_.

 2. Create the key files for the JWT:
 ```bash